isabella232/journeys.en/help/using/building-journeys/using-adobe-campaign-actions.md

 >
 >When we send real-time transactional messages (rtEvent) or when we route messages with a third-party system thanks to a custom action, a specific setup is required for fatigue, blacklist or unsubscription management.
 For example, if an attribute "blacklist" or "unsubscribe" is stored in the Platform or in a third-party system, a condition will have to be added before the message sending to check this condition.

-When you select a template, all the fields expected in the message payload are displayed in the activity configuration pane under **Address** and **Personalization data**.
+When you select a template, all the fields expected in the message payload are displayed in the activity configuration pane under **[!UICONTROL Address]** and **[!UICONTROL Personalization Data]**.
 You need to map each of these fields with the field you want to use, either from the event or from the data source.
 You can also use the advanced expression editor to pass a value manually, perform data manipulation on retrieved information (for example convert a string to uppercase) or use functions such as "if, then, else".
 See [](../expression/expressionadvanced.md).

 ![](../assets/journey60.png)

 ## Email and SMS {#section_asc_51g_nhb}

-For **Email** and **SMS**, the parameters are identical.
+For **[!UICONTROL Email]** and **[!UICONTROL SMS]**, the parameters are identical.

 >[!NOTE]
 >
 >For email, if you're using a profiles transactional template, the unsubscription mechanism is handled out-of-the-box by Campaign Standard.
-You simply add an **Unsubscription link** content block in the template ([learn more](https://docs.adobe.com/content/help/en/campaign-standard/using/communication-channels/transactional-messaging/about-transactional-messaging.html)).
+You simply add an **[!UICONTROL Unsubscription link]** content block in the template ([learn more](https://docs.adobe.com/content/help/en/campaign-standard/using/communication-channels/transactional-messaging/about-transactional-messaging.html)).
 If you're using an event-based template (rtEvent), you need to add, in the message, a link passing the person's email in the URL parameter and pointing to an unsubscription landing page.
 You need to create this landing page and make sure the person's decision to unsubscribe is transmitted to Adobe.

 First, you need to choose a transactional messaging template.
 See [](../building-journeys/about-action-activities.md).

-Two categories are available: **Address** and **Personalization Data**.
+Two categories are available: **[!UICONTROL Address]** and **[!UICONTROL Personalization Data]**.

-You can easily define where to retrieve the **Address** or the **Personalization Data** using the interface.
+You can easily define where to retrieve the **[!UICONTROL Address]** or the **[!UICONTROL Personalization Data]** using the interface.
 You can browse through events and available data source’s fields.
 You can also use the advanced expression editor for more advanced use cases such as using a data source that requires the passing of parameters or performing manipulations.
 See [](../expression/expressionadvanced.md).

-**Address**
+**[!UICONTROL Address]**

 >[!NOTE]
 >
 >This category is only visible if you select an "event" transactional message.
-For "profile" messages, the **Address** field is automatically retrieved from Adobe Campaign Standard by the system.
+For "profile" messages, the **[!UICONTROL Address]** field is automatically retrieved from Adobe Campaign Standard by the system.

 These are the fields the system requires to know where to send the message.
 For an email template, it's the email address.
 For an SMS, it's the mobile phone number.

 ![](../assets/journey61.png)

-**Personalization data**
+**[!UICONTROL Personalization Data]**

 >[!NOTE]
 >